-Under current Local Plan policy SP 20 drinking establishments would not normally be permitted in the primary frontage area which comprises the whole of the Tanyard on the south side of Wickersley.
+Under current Rotherham Local Plan Policy SP20 drinking establishments would not normally be permitted in the Primary Shopping Frontage area which comprises the whole of the Tanyard on the south side of Wickersley.
 However, as criterion A of that policy is no longer applicable due to the changes in the Use Classes Order, it is considered prudent to include the restriction of further drinking establishments to the whole of the District Centre.